CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 1. TOC
 {:toc}

-In this article, you will learn how to configure single sign-on (SSO) for CluedIn using Azure Active Directory (AD) group-managed role membership.
+In this article, you will learn how to configure single sign-on (SSO) for CluedIn using Microsoft Entra group-managed role membership.

 ## Overview of SSO for CluedIn

 SSO for CluedIn can be enabled in one of the following modes:
 - **SSO with local CluedIn role membership management** – all users from the directory can sign in to the CluedIn application.
 After the user signs in for the first time, CluedIn roles can be assigned in the usual way in the CluedIn UI.
-- **SSO with Azure AD group-managed role membership** – Azure AD application roles are created within your Azure application registration and they can be mapped to your AD groups or users.
+- **SSO with Microsoft Entra group-managed role membership** – Microsoft Entra application roles are created within your Azure application registration and they can be mapped to your AD groups or users.
 This mode requires **Automatic Role Synchronization** to be enabled in the **Administration Settings** page in CluedIn.
 ![Automatic_role_synchronization.png](../../assets/images/ama/howtos/configure-sso-1.png)

-Configuring SSO for CluedIn using Azure AD involves three main steps:
+Configuring SSO for CluedIn using Microsoft Entra involves three main steps:

 1. [Register an application in the Azure portal](#register-an-application-in-the-azure-portal)
 1. [Create Kubernetes secret and enable SSO via Helm](#create-kubernetes-secret-and-enable-sso-via-helm)